jcrist/quickle/docs/source/benchmarks.rst

 .. note::

-    You can use the radio buttons on the right to sort by total roundtrip time, dumps (serialization)  time, loads (deserialization) time, or serialized message size.
+    You can use the radio buttons on the bottom to sort by total roundtrip time, dumps (serialization) time, loads (deserialization) time, or serialized message size.

 From the chart above, you can see that ``quickle structs`` is the fastest method for both serialization and deserialization.
 It also results in the